Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 Let’s find out.

-The headline writing rules are pretty simple:
+The rules for creating great headlines are pretty simple:

 • Remove any word that doesn’t contribute to value.